 Parenting Plan Supreme Court Form

 The purpose of this website is to provide general information and is not intended as and should not be interpreted as legal advice or a legal opinion.
 Each situation is unique and the facts will vary with individual circumstances.
-The visitor, by exploring this website, communicating by e-mail, or using links to other internet resources, agrees that no attorney-client relationship will be created except by an explicit and written agreement confirmed by entering a contract with the Law Office of Bridget Heptner, Inc.
+The visitor, by exploring this website, communicating by e-mail, or using links to other internet resources, agrees that no attorney-client relationship will be created except by an explicit and written agreement confirmed by entering a contract with the Bridget Heptner Law Office, Inc.